Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: A path-based formulation

 \section{A path-based formulation}

-In this section, we first describe the path-based formulation, and then show that the LP-relaxation of this formulation and that of the arc-based formulation of the previous section have the same optimal objective value.
+In this section, we first describe the path-based formulation, and then show that \RKT{the LP-relaxations of the path-based formulation and the arc-based formulation introduced} in the previous section have the same optimal objective value.
 Next, we present a pair of valid inequalities which are obtained by down-lifting the constraints of the path-based formulation and show that these inequalities \MS{can} improve the LP-relaxation.
 We then discuss how to apply \BD to the path-based formulation and show that despite the exponential number of inequalities in the formulation, the Benders optimality cuts (based on the non-lifted inequalities) can be obtained in a combinatorial fashion in polynomial time.
 Finally, we discuss why the separation of Benders optimality cuts is not straightforward in the case of the path-based formulation with the down-lifted version of the constraints.